Creating a Career Development Plan: Tips and Strategies

 Outline an Action Plan

-When you’ve created your short-term career development plan, create an actionable list of steps needed to reach each desired goal.
+When you have created your short-term personal career development plan, develop your own list of actions that are necessary to accomplish each desired goal.

 Implement Your Plan

-The last step is to execute the career development strategy.
-It involves reviewing how you are progressing and altering your strategy if needs arise.
-Monitoring your progress regularly helps you focus on what works best for you in terms of personal growth and provides opportunities to think about challenges that you’ve encountered to date.
+The final stage is executing the career development plan.
+This includes assessing your how you are progressing and altering your strategy should the need arise.
+Regularly evaluating progress ensures you remain focused on what is working best for your personal development and gives you the chance to think about challenges that you’ve encountered to date.

 | Benefits of Creating a Career Development Plan |